midgardproject/midgardmvc_core/documentation/index.markdown

 A component is a functional module that runs inside Midgard MVC.
 It is usually run associated to a particular Midgard MVC Node, but can also tack itself to be run alongside another component's Node.

 * component_name
-  * manifest.yml: Component's package manifest, routes and signal listener registration
+  * `manifest.yml`: Component's package manifest, routes and signal listener registration
   * configuration
-    - defaults.yml: Component's default configuration, as name-value pairs
+     - `defaults.yml`: Component's default configuration, as name-value pairs
   * controllers
-    - ControllerName.php: A controller class for the component
+     - `ControllerName.php`: A controller class for the component
   * models
-    - classname.xml: Midgard Schema used by the component, registers type "classname"
+     - `classname.xml`: Midgard Schema used by the component, registers type `classname`
-    - viewname.xml: Midgard View used by the component, registers view "viewname"
+     - `viewname.xml`: Midgard View used by the component, registers view `viewname`
-    - classname.php: PHP class that extends a Midgard Schema
+     - `classname.php`: PHP class that extends a Midgard Schema
   * services
-    -  Authentication.php: component-specific implementation of Midgard MVC Authentication Service
+     - `Authentication.php`: component-specific implementation of Midgard MVC Authentication Service
   * templates
-    - templatename.xhtml: A TAL template used by the component, named "templatename"
+     - `templatename.xhtml`: A TAL template used by the component, named `templatename`

 Routes
 ------